Package com.iohao.net.external.core

 to switch between them.

-Developers can use a single set of business code, without any modification, to simultaneously support multiple communication protocols.
+Developers can use a single set of business code, without any modification, to support multiple communication protocols.

 Author: